B.L. Freeborn © October 30, 2022 (PDF version here.)

 Above the southwest pillar of the tower is a runic inscription.
 Harek Williams examines it in a video with James Eagan and confirms it is human carved and nothing more.
 A much better source for proving it is an authentic runic carving is Alf Mongé.
 Why the latter?
 Harek Williams reads plain text runes from that period.
 He does not delve into runic puzzles or dated riddles.
 Alf Mongé was a cryptologist.
 He deciphered the deep scratch marks into runic letters and decoded them.
 He found it reads: Henricus 1116.
 This gives a lower limit to the age of the tower.
 Based on other runic inscriptions found along the east coast and the Narragansett inscription nearby this seems plausible.

 The rapidity with which the tower is giving away to nature demands that it must be under constant care.
 This requires that, regardless of when it was built, it must have been periodically repaired.
-It has been nine hundred years since Bishop Henricus visited as implied by the runic inscription.
+It has been nine hundred years since Bishop Henricus visited (circa 1116) as stated in the Vinland map legend.
 The Spirit Pond stones are dated to 1214-1217.
 (Freeborn, Deciphering.., 2022) They commemorate his visit.
 The Kensington Stone’s date is 1362.
-It states the travelers came from the east.
-Perhaps, they too were at this settlement.
+It states the travelers came from Rhode Island.
 In 1525 Verazzanno explored the coast but did not mention the tower.
 In 1583 John Dee sent an expedition to the area.
 By the 1600’s it was settled by colonists and it came under the care of Benedict Arnold senior.
 This could mean it received periodic maintenance since the time of its construction, on or after 1116, until Arnold’s ownership five hundred years later.

 The date and builder need not be total speculation.
 The aforementioned inlaid letters tell the story of Baal.
-If they were chosen in the manner of a runic riddle, they may reveal more.
+If they were chosen in the manner of a runic riddle they may reveal more.
 Since Henricus was a master at runic riddles, and if this was built by him or in honor of him, then the symbols should contain further information.
-These riddles always concealed the date.
+These riddles often contained a date.

 As far as John Dee being the designer, that is possible as well.
 However, and it is a very big however, he was a devoted Christian and this tower is clearly a dedication to Baal.
-The two are not mutually exclusive since Henricus was a Bishop of the church as well, but he lived at the point in time when Paganism, through genocide, was actively stamped out.
-To continue their religion and live, they were forced underground.
 A study of Dee’s mathematics does not display the numbers so prevalent in Baalist inscriptions which suggests he is not the creator.
+The two are not mutually exclusive since Henricus was a Bishop of the church, but he lived at the point in time when Paganism, through genocide, was actively being stamped out.
+To continue their religion and live, they were forced underground or in this case, off the European continent.
+It is possible he was of both beliefs.

 LOCATED at 41.48̊N, 71.3̊W